bitfocus/companion-v3/README.md

 Warning: An early prototype that doesn't do much.
 Only tested on linux so far.

+### Manual Steps

+MongoDB is required and for now must be downloaded manually to the correct folder.
+It is expected for there to be a folder `tools/mongodb/${process.platform}-${process.arch` (eg `tools/mongodb/linux-x64` or `tools/mongodb/win32-x64`) containing the contents of the mongodb 4.4 download from https://www.mongodb.com/try/download/community

 ### Useful commands

 -   `yarn dev` - Start development version in headless mode